-Ideal for single-track enthusiasts and cross-country runners, the Fern Trail is a surprisingly natural trail located just minutes from some of Tallahassee’s most urban areas.
-The trail runs from downtown Tallahassee throughout the city’s east side until it reaches the expansive Tom Brown Park.
-It crosses several major roads and dips under Capital Circle via the railroad tracks, making it a widely used commuter trail that appeals to anyone seeking to travel off-road without traveling far.
+Ideal for single-track enthusiasts and cross-country runners, the Fern Trail is located just minutes from some of Tallahassee’s most urban areas.
+The trail runs from the centrally located Governor’s Park, and continues throughout the east side of Tallahassee; however, portions of this trail are on private property.
+The trail crosses behind several major roads and dips under Capital Circle via the railroad tracks, making it a widely used commuter trail that appeals to those seeking off-road adventure.